translation/lingui/README.md

  * This repository only provides additional documentation and a dumb meta-package to simplify the [Lingui](https://github.com/lingui/js-lingui) installation.
-You can also refer to the [Lingui documentation](https://lingui.js.org/).
+You can also refer to the [Lingui documentation](https://lingui.js.org/) for more advanced features.

 ----------